Art and Beyond

 Creative arts sessions can support a wide range of children and young people, particularly those who:

-Experience difficulty expressing themselves verbally
+✦ Experience difficulty expressing themselves verbally

-Are navigating emotional or behavioural challenges
+✦ Are navigating emotional or behavioural challenges

-Have experienced trauma, grief, or change
+✦ Have experienced trauma, grief or significant change

-Benefit from hands-on, sensory-based learning and expression
+✦ Benefit from hands-on, sensory-based learning and expression

 These sessions are adaptable and child-led, making them suitable for both NDIS and privately funded clients, and are designed to meet each child's developmental and emotional needs in a safe, creative, and respectful space.